Nilgiri Ghat Roads: Gudalur Ghat (National Highway 212 and 67)

 This is also simply known as the Mysore Ghat or Mysore Road.
 It is the main access route from Karnataka and Kerala.
 Travellers from Karnataka reach Gundlupet via the Mysore-Gundlupet National Highway 212 and travellers from Kerala reach Gudalur via the continuation of National Highway 212 from Kozhikode-Sultan Bathery.

 One traveller commented about this route: "The road from Mysore is arguably the most scenic with a long stretch that runs through the Mudumalai National Park, and if travelling in the early morning or late evening, you will definitely spot wildlife feeding along the road, even the odd carnivore.
 There are majestic stands of Eucalyptus amidst well tended tea estates as you near Gudalur, and then you drive past the Pykara Dam and Pykara falls".

-As with the Coonoor Ghat, from 2003-2006 this route was in a terrible state of repair.
+As with the Coonoor Ghat, from 2003 to 2006 this route was in a terrible state of repair.
 This route towards Gudalur from Ooty is the continuation of the same "National Highway" NH67 which makes up the Coonoor Ghat.
 National Highway 67 terminates in Gudulur where it joins National Highway 212 towards Gundlupet.